Sunday 5th June 2016

 Wednesday 1st June 2016

-I knew that this was going to be a long walk, so I got up early and set off from the Ruigh Aiteachain Bothy in beautiful Glen Feshie before half seven in the morning.
+I knew this was going to be a long walk, so I got up early and set off from the Ruigh Aiteachain Bothy in beautiful Glen Feshie before half seven in the morning.
 It was a very misty start to the day with low cloud that gradually lifted to reveal another amazing day in the Cairngorm Mountains.
-I made my way along the track through delightful Glen Feshie to the river where I found extensive evidence of the destruction brought about by the heavy rain over the winter.
+I made my way along the track through delightful Glen Feshie to the river where I found extensive evidence of the destruction brought about by the heavy rain over winter.
 Whole trees were lying, uprooted, in the middle of the bed of stones scoured bare through the valley floor by the savagery of the river.
 However, rather than detracting from the beauty of the valley, I thought it added to the wildness of the area and made it even more appealing for me.
 The footpath that I was walking upon was washed away in places and I had to take several tricky diversionary routes up the hillside, but even this just made the walk more of an adventure and exciting as I headed up the valley while on the other side I could see views of the Slochd Mor track coming down off the hills.

-As soon as I put my hand in the water all thoughts of a refreshing dip were banished from my mind by the coldness of the water, so I kept going along the increasingly boggy path until I eventually reached the fragile-looking Eidart Bridge across the River Eidart near to a splendid waterfall.
+However, as soon as I put my hand in the water all thoughts of a refreshing dip were banished from my mind by the coldness of the water, so I kept going along the increasingly boggy path until I eventually reached the fragile-looking Eidart Bridge across the River Eidart near to a splendid waterfall.
 The River Feshie swings one hundred and eighty degrees beyond its junction with the River Eidart as it heads back west towards its source in the Gaick Forest.
 I continued east following a faint, boggy path across the watershed until at exactly twelve noon, and with the ruins of Geldie Lodge in sight, I stopped beside a large rock and had my lunch.
 A track that comes down from Geldie Lodge provided me with considerably easier walking so that I was now able to relax and enjoy the walk in gorgeous weather beside the Geldie Burn.
 Eventually I passed the ruined Red House and joined the track that I had walked upon three years ago on my way from Braemar to Glen Tilt so that I was now retracing my steps along the valley to White Bridge (which isn’t white) in Glen Dee.

 A walk past the abandoned townships in Glen Dee brought me to the road at Linn of Dee where I decided to follow the road on the northern side of the valley past Mar Lodge towards Braemar.
 When I reached the end of the road, at Linn of Quoich, I found that the heavy rains that had caused so much destruction in Glen Feshie had washed away the bridge and there was no way for me to get across to East Quoich.
 I had planned to continue along the north shore all the way to Invercauld Bridge, or ideally to cross the River Dee opposite Braemar on a bridge that I’d once heard was going to be built (it’s not).
 With no other alternative I turned around and headed back towards Linn of Dee despite having already been walking for nine hours.
 Fortunately I didn’t have to walk all the way back as I was able to take a track through woodland near Mar Lodge to the magnificent Victoria Bridge that crosses high above the River Dee.